jmuheim/mozaic-blueboard/README.md

 - [RoughRider3](https://apps.apple.com/us/app/roughrider3/id1496058931?ls=1) (free)
     - A simple compressor which enhances the main output (just discard it if you don't want it)

-## Configuration
+## Installation and Configuration

-Go through each script file and apply their specific instructions.
+Go through each script file (from top to bottom) and apply their specific installation instructions.

+## Usage

+- Connect the audio interface to the iOS device via the Lightning USB adapter (make sure it has enough power by attaching it to a power source, if needed)
+    - Connect the guitar to its left input
+    - Connect the microphone to its right input
+    - Connect the audio breakout cable to its output
+        - Connect the headphones to its left output
+        - Connect the speakers to its right output
+- Turn on the BlueBoard while pressing the B button (the Bluetooth LED should start flashing)
+    - In AUM, click Menu -> Settings -> Bluetooth MIDI Central -> Connect to iRig BlueBoard Bluetooth (the Bluetooth LED will glow continuously now)

 ## Future ideas